 See: http://www.bigfootencounters.com/articles/field.htm and other statements by Chilcutt available through a Bigfoot Encounters website search.

-In another piece of writing, Coleman also refers to the Clanton Booger as “giant monkey men of Chilton County.
-Simple misinformation, there is no evidence such things as giant monkey men exist in the USA.
-This is another of his contradictions, in my estimation because chimps are not giants or monkey men.
+In another piece of writing, Coleman also refers to the Clanton Booger as “giant monkey men of Chilton County."
+This is simple misinformation, there is no fossit record - simply no evidence such things as giant monkey men ever existed in the USA.
+This is another example of Coleman's stretching of the truth....just another of his erroneous proclamations because chimpanzees are not "giants" and they are not "monkey men."

-Alabama Advertiser: July 7 & 11, 2004 and according to the newspaper article, recounted again in Coleman’s Ape book.]
+Alabama Advertiser: July 7 & 11, 2004 and according to that particular newspaper article, recounted again in Coleman’s Ape book where there are other confused comparisons between apes & the Sasquatch.

-There may very well be sasquatch-like creatures in Alabama, but there are no giant monkey-men with footprints unknown to primate print experts James Chilcutt or Dr. Jeff Meldrum. (at least 'not yet')
+There may very well be sasquatch-like creatures in Alabama, certainly there are a number of witness accounts that would support that notion; but there are no "giant monkey-men" with footprints unknown to primate print expert James Chilcutt.. at least 'not yet'...

 From the files of Bobbie Short